Begonias for Sun or Shade

 GRYPHON Begonia Begonia hybrida

-Gryphon begonia requires little maintenance, and accepts drier conditions than other begonias of this type.
-Part sun to full shade.
-Grown as an annual, reaches 14-18 inches tall the first season.
-When overwintered indoors, can reach 4 feet tall or more the second season.
+Gryphon begonia requires little maintenance.
+It will accept drier conditions than other begonias of this type.
+Grown as an annual, plants grow to 14-18 inches tall the first season.
+When overwintered indoors, plants can reach 4 feet tall or more.
+Grow in part sun to full shade.

 SAN FRANCISCO Begonia Begonia boliviensis

-San Francisco begonia carries bright salmon-pink, bell-shaped flowers with petals turned out at the tips.
-Growth is mounding and spreading to 12-16 inches high and 16-20 inches across.
-A great performer in containers, hanging baskets, or the landscape.
+San Francisco begonia carries bright, salmon-pink, bell-shaped flowers.
+Petals are turned out at the tips.
+Growth is mounding and spreading to 12-16 inches high, and 16-20 inches across.
+A strong performer in containers, hanging baskets, or the landscape.

-Widely adapted, plants can thrive in areas with difficult growing conditions; plants tolerate heat, drought, and rain.
+Widely adapted, San Francisco begonia can thrive in areas with difficult growing conditions; plants tolerate heat, drought, and rain.
 Along with Santa Cruz Sunset begonia, awarded "Best in Show" at the 2015 North Carolina University Field Trials.

 SANTA CRUZ SUNSET Begonia Begonia boliviensis

 Santa Cruz Sunset begonia grows 12 to 16 inches high, 16 to 20 inches wide.
-Habit is mounding and trailing.
-Plants cover themselves in brilliant, 2-3 inch orange-red bell-shaped flowers.
+Growth habit is mounding and trailing.
+Plants cover themselves in brilliant, 2-3 inch, orange-red, bell-shaped flowers.
 Petals are turned out at the tips.

-Santa Cruz Sunset begonia is ideal for landscapes, hanging baskets, or containers.
-Plants are widely adapted, and can thrive in areas with challenging weather conditions.
-They show outstanding heat, drought, and rain tolerance.
+Santa Cruz Sunset begonia is an ideal addition to landscapes, hanging baskets, or containers.
+Plants are long blooming and widely adapted.
+They can thrive in areas with challenging weather conditions.
+Heat, drought, and rain tolerance are excellent.
 Awarded "Best in Show" at the 2015 North Carolina University Field Trials.